The final photo taken in my laser and holography room before retirement: 2016

 My "best days" in holography were the decades of the 1980's and 1990's.
 It was very different back then.
 You *had* to exhibit your work and have people come out to see it in person.
 Today, everything is 2D digital photos on the internet: make the hologram in the lab and then put a photo of it up on a web page.
 Of course, today everybody is calling everything a "hologram", so they have come up with different ways of displaying the 3D image.
-I miss the physical exhibits that people would come out and see in person.
-I also miss the person-to-person interaction.
+99% of what is termed a "hologram" on the internet has nothing to do with holography at all.

 In the early days of holography, holograms could get by entirely on their own.
 Just the mention of "making holograms" was enough without ever having anything else to go with it.
 As time went on, holograms began to become more commonplace in nearly all applications, from the most scientific and technical to commercial.
 To counteract this, and to keep putting food on the table, I learned quickly that successful programs had to be built "around" holography.
 In other words, it became important to be able to have holography *do* something interesting and exciting.
 It was these resulting topical areas that would get the funding, not holography on its own.
 So I began to build projects where the project was the selling point, and making holograms would only be a part of the project.
 This is still true today in 2017.
 Perhaps even more so.
 One *has* to *do* something of value *with* holography.
 And, better yet, do something that no one else is doing or has yet to do.
 Bottom line is that making holograms just to make holograms might get funded this late in the game (2017), but you'll have a much better chance of success by coming up with a unique application to go with it ... and focus your requests around that.